 They even include this helpful little graphic so you can clearly see that yes, the transit times are lower.
-Moreover, Houstonians are spending less time in truly aggravating bumper to bumper traffic.
-Not having to deal with bumper to bumper traffic is very pleasant, although that benefit is harder to quantify.
+Moreover, Houstonians are spending less time in truly aggravating bumper to bumper congestion.
+Not having to deal with bumper to bumper congestion is very pleasant, although that benefit is harder to quantify.

 “Before they did all that construction, inbound basically was congested all day long,” said Darrell Borchardt, a senior research engineer for the Texas Transportation Institute at Texas A&M University.
 “You would get stop-and-go speeds out there at 11 o’clock in the morning.
 Now, since that construction has been completed, with the additional capacity, they don’t have those issues in the middle of the day.”

 Steve Morby is a veteran warrior of the Katy Freeway, having driven it before and after expansion to get to and from his job at Exxon Mobil Corp. until he retired last year.
 There are still some bottlenecks, Morby said, but generally it “moves very well.”